facebookresearch/fairseq/examples/speech_matrix/README.md

 For people who are interested in trying out our speech encoders and mining parallel speech by themselves, we also release speech encoders.
 Please check out [speech encoding intructions](speech_laser_encoders.md) for more details.

-## Huggingface Demo for Speech Matrix models
+## Huggingface Demo for SpeechMatrix models
-This demo on huggingface has all-en multilingual model and bilingual models with target languages {en,fr,es} trained with Speech Matrix data. https://huggingface.co/spaces/facebook/speech_matrix
+This demo on huggingface has all-en multilingual model and bilingual models with target languages {en,fr,es} trained with SpeechMatrix data. https://huggingface.co/spaces/facebook/speech_matrix

 ## Citation